rizmyabdulla/Anonymous-dp/README.md

 ```<button id="generate-dp">Generate dp</button>```

-if you want to submit this Profile picture in `form`, use class name `generate-dp` to a `input` Element.
+if you want to submit this Profile picture in `form`, use class name `generate-dp` to a `input` button type Element.

 ```<input type="button" class="generate-dp" value="Submit" />```